 Tomato Contest Criteria

-Exterior Color: 5 points possible.
-The winning tomato has a uniform color, is free of green shoulders and has no evidence of blotchy ripening.
+- Exterior Color: 5 points possible.
+The winning tomato has a uniform color, is free of green shoulders and has no evidence of blotchy ripening or other defects.

 - Shape: 5 points possible.
 Tomatoes come in different shapes and sizes, depending on the variety.
 Their shape should be symmetrical, but most important, the tomatoes in each entry should be uniform in size.